-Named for Tom Dent, the late jazz scholar and cultural activist (who was also an early Foundation board member, and later an Executive Director), the Tom Dent Congo Square Lecture Series provides a thoughtful, creative community outlet with quarterly lectures and more, all relating to issues of culture and society.
+The Tom Dent Congo Square Lecture provides a thoughtful, creative community outlet with an annual lecture and more, all relating to issues of culture and society.

 Tom Dent (1931-1998) was a jazz scholar, playwright, oral historian, journalist and cultural activist.
 He was also an early board member of the Jazz & Heritage Foundation and served as executive director from 1987 to 1990.

 During his tenure, he launched the Congo Square Lecture Series as a means to engage artists and thinkers in an intellectual dialogue on issues of culture and commerce.
 Since its beginnings, the series has delved into the history of New Orleans music and the ways its artists have responded to the world around them.

 The Tom Dent Congo Square lectures are named in his honor.

 Since 1987, the Tom Dent lectures have presented an impressive range of musicians, artists, and authors.
 Some of these include Abbey Lincoln, Randy Weston, A.B.
 Spellman, Keorapetse Kgositsile, Edward Kamau Brathwaite, Gwendolyn Midlo Hall, Elizabeth Catlett, Vertamae Smart-Grovenor, Olu Dara with Niyi Osundare and Marku Ribas.